 Located in the centre of Rome, the Vatican City is the world’s smallest sovereign state, but despite its tiny size it holds numerous treasures of incomparable value.
-One of those is definitely the Saint Peter's Basilica, one of the largest churches in the world, which houses in its beautiful interior several art masterpieces such as theworld-famous Pietà, by Michelangelo; another treasure inside the Vatican City walls is the Sistine Chapel: discover the masterpieces of this jewel, part of the Unesco World Heritage, with one of our private packages tour or guided group tours.
+One of those is definitely the Saint Peter's Basilica, one of the largest churches in the world, which houses in its beautiful interior several art masterpieces such as the world-famous Pietà, by Michelangelo; another treasure inside the Vatican City walls is the Sistine Chapel: discover the masterpieces of this jewel, part of the Unesco World Heritage, with one of our private packages tour or guided group tours.

 If you’re not afraid of heights and you are in a good shape (it takes a little bit of effort) we highly recommend climbing the imposing Dome of the Saint Peter’s Basilica, designed by Michelangelo himself.
 From the balcony atop, you can get one of the most enchanting views of Rome.
 The Dome overlooks the elliptical Saint Peter's Square, and you’ll be able to admire from an exclusive perspective the two sides of imposing columns arranged in a prominent colonnade, symbolizing the embracing arms of Mother Church, and probably one of the best views in Italy.

 You can enjoy this fascinating eXPerience through a guided tour of the Vatican City, almost a prerequisite for any first-time visitor to Rome.